DaniilRyb/REST-API/README.md

-# simple REST-API with using Vue 2.0 + Express
+# REST-API with using Vue 2.0 + ExpressJS